 When were Electric Cars Invented?

-Electric cars are among the fastest growing type of vehicle in terms of sales in several Western countries.
+Electric cars are among the fastest-growing type of vehicles in terms of sales in several Western countries.
 Many consumers still know little about electric cars, and most people see them as a relatively new type of vehicle that has some ways to go before they become common.
-However, the history of electric cars goes back to the 19th century, as people began to experiment with electricity and mobility.
+However, electric cars' history goes back to the 19th century, as people began to experiment with electricity and mobility.

-Already in 1899, however, people realised that gasoline gave a longer range.
-Hybrid vehicles began to be created to combine the benefits of electric cars with gasoline powered vehicles.
-Nevertheless, by this point, journeys in vehicles were usually short distances and trains still typically carried people over longer distances.
+Already in 1899, however, people realized that gasoline gave a longer range.
+Hybrid vehicles began to be created to combine the benefits of electric cars with gasoline-powered vehicles.
+Nevertheless, by this point, vehicles' journeys were usually short distances, and trains still typically carried people over longer distances.
 Oil was exploited but not widely distributed yet.
-This gave the electric car an advantage in costs and generally electric cars were easier to operate than their gasoline cousins, requiring no starting crank and constant gear shifting.
+This gave the electric car an advantage in costs, and generally, electric cars were easier to operate than their gasoline cousins, requiring no starting crank and constant gear shifting.

 Consumers praised electric cars for being easy to drive and having no noise, while they did not burn any dirty smelling fuel.
 For a while, even into the early 1900s, electric cars seemed to be the way forward.
 Arguably, what changed was the introduction of the Model T, introduced in 1908 and often seen as a revolutionary car in bringing cars to the masses.
 The car also destroyed the position of the electric car.
 The affordability of the Model T, at about $650, versus an electric ($1750), in 1912 resulted in a crash in electric car sales throughout the 1910s-1920s (Figure 2).